JQY: Programs

+Collaborations

 The organization contributed a video to the It Gets Better Project.

 JQY marched with Eshel and other Jewish LGBTQ organizations in the Celebrate Israel Parade of 2012, the first year openly LGBT groups were permitted to participate.
 Participation in pride parades has been a contentious issue in the Orthodox LGBTQ community.

 In 2017 top Jewish musicians, such as Matisyahu, Neshama Carlebach and Eli Schwebel performed in support of JQY.